 It’s sad but true.

 We were told hundreds of pallets of merchandise were coming in daily but the company was running out of space because order processing was such a mess.
-The call center and web customers couldn’t see orders, meaning CSRs couldn’t tell customers where theirs was in the process.
+The call center and ecommerce customers couldn’t see orders, meaning CSRs couldn’t tell customers where theirs was in the process.
 There were dozens of stores waiting for shipments but they, too, were caught in the quagmire.

 Unfortunately, flawed system go live executions happen all too often.
 You might wonder how this is possible, after dozens of people have worked for months on an implementation.
 I think it’s because many companies have not built a readiness assessment for go live into their project plans.